RecursiveDescent/BFScriptV2/README.md

 Currently very limited

-*Use `print` to output expressions and currently `read` is a constant which returns a single character from the input*
+*Use `print()` to output expressions and input with read(N), where N is how many characters to read from input and must be a constant*

 # Features